The Authors Guild Guide to Self-Publishing

 If you’re enrolled in Amazon KDP Select, which offers five free giveaway days, you will generally see reviews come in during the weeks after the giveaway ends—it’s one of the key reasons that many authors decide to enroll in KDP Select.
 But of course we’ve discussed the drawbacks of KDP Select (see Exclusivity with Amazon: KDP Select), and you might not want to use it.

 Another method is to do a giveaway on Goodreads, a social media site for books and reading with more than 40 million members.
 One of the most important elements of the site is the Goodreads star rating, which is based on reader reviews.
 Goodreads is favored by traditional publishers and self-publishers alike for getting the word out and generating prepublication buzz.
 The drawback here is the time and investment required.
-Giving away physical copies means having to ship copies to the winners.
-Currently Goodreads doesn’t allow authors to do giveaways in ebook format, although that feature is promised in the future for those willing to pay for it.
+You’ll have to pay an advertising fee for either an ebook or print book giveaway, plus giving away physical copies means having to ship copies to the winners.

 A quick aside about Goodreads: It’s an important social network of avid readers, with people actively looking for the next book to read.
 At the very least, you should sign up for an author account and make sure that your profile is connected to any books you’ve published.
 But beyond that, don’t try to game the Goodreads system.
 Accept friend requests and build connections if you like using the site, but don’t use it as a marketing tool for new releases, unless you’re paying for advertising or employing the giveaways system.
 And definitely don’t respond to or argue with negative reviews.
 That will only make readers angry with you.